fulltilt/poke-trades/README.md

 [x] verify prod build
 [x] hearts on card list view
 [x] deploy to AWS
+[x] loading bar for search
-[] users should be able to message each other during a trade [] tests
+[x] users should be able to message each other during a trade [] tests
 [] price sorting not hooked up to In Collection and Wish List [] Proper error handling on the database side with respective messages on the UI